 2. Can mouthwash fix medication-related buildup?

-It helps but does not replace brushing and professional cleaning.
+Mouthwash can help reduce bacteria but does not replace brushing, flossing, and professional cleaning.

 3. Are all medications risky?